annmj813/Initial-gene-prediction-pipeline/README.md

 # Initial-gene-prediction-pipeline
 This project focuses on improving the gene annotation of Cryptococcus neoformans var. grubii H99, a major fungal pathogen, using the BRAKER3 pipeline.
 By integrating RNA-seq evidence with ab initio predictions, we generated an updated gene model and compared it against the existing annotation from FungiDB.

 The initial step for genome annotation is to download the genome and SRA files.
-Genome can be downloaded by using wget:
+## Downloading Genome from FungiDB

 <pre> ```wget https://fungidb.org/common/downloads/Current_Release/CneoformansH99/fasta/data/FungiDB-68_CneoformansH99_Genome.fasta ``` </pre>

+## Downloading SRA Files
-To download the SRA files, the script is there in SRA download script.
+To download SRA files, contain the script for downloading SRA

+## Quality check by FastQC

-After downloading all the datas, the next is to check the quality of the SRA files, for that we are doing FASTQC.
+After downloading all the datas, the next is to check the quality of the SRA files, for that we are doing FastQC.

 <pre> ``` #!/bin/bash